contentful-labs/contentful-importer.rb/README.md

 ## Description

-A generic importer for [Contentful](https://www.contentful.com).
-It uses JSON to create the content types, entries and assets.
+This allows you to import structured JSON data to[Contentful](https://www.contentful.com).

-You can use one of the following tools to extract your content and prepare it to be imported to [Contentful](https://www.contentful.com):
+You can use one of the following tools to extract your content and make it ready for import:

 #### Available exporters

  - [Database](https://github.com/contentful/database-adapter)
  - [Wordpress](https://github.com/contentful/wordpress-adapter)
  - [Drupal](https://github.com/contentful/drupal-adapter)

 ## Installation